 We foresee airline retailing, hyper-personalization, connected ecosystems, hyper-automation and self-service to emerge as the cutting-edge industry trends that would lead the change in the future.
 A change that would involve the creation of AI-centric travel products and solutions leveraging an AI-first approach and augmented by AI to transform existing solutions and embed the intelligence on top of it to enable data driven solutions.

 The two-pronged approach for near-term success as well as a continued DNA of exploration and experimentation will involve a focus on effective use cases such as, customer-initiated problem or opportunity statements; and exploratory and research focused use cases driven by future trends and industry relevance.

-Based on our experience of working with the TTH industry, the adoption of AI-ML will be led by customers riding the wave of data driven solutions (please see Figure 1).
+Based on our experience of working with the TTH industry, the adoption of AI-ML will be led by customers riding the wave of data driven solutions.(as in figure).